 Cream puffs look fancy and hard-to-make, but they’re actually a super easy dessert to make with only four ingredients you probably always have in your pantry.

-Today I’m sharing my simple, easy-to-make recipe for cream puff shells from my soon to be released cookbook, Simply Sweet Dream Puffs!
+Today I’m sharing my simple, easy-to-make recipe for cream puff shells from my cookbook, Simply Sweet Dream Puffs!
 Cream puffs are a French pastry made with Pâte à Choux dough.
 You use the same dough to make cream puffs, eclairs, and profiteroles (ice cream filled cream puffs).
-Click here to pre-order it!
+Click here to order it!

 Don’t be intimidated that they’re a French pastry.
 I’ve created a fun, short how to make cream puffs video that will show you just how easy they are to make.